MayFu2025/unit2_project/README.md

 ```
 In the first line, we include the `DHT.h` class from the Adafruit Unified Sensor Library.
 This library is necessary in our program as it allows the arduino to identify and communicate with the DHT sensors connected to it.
 In the second line, we define the type of sensor we are using.
 For our solution, we are using the DHT11 sensor.

 The third and fourth line defines the pin of the arduino that the sensor is connected to, and creates the sensor's identity so that it can be used in later programs.
 This is done for all 3 sensors, changing the number of the pin in the arduino (defining `DHTPIN2`, `DHTPIN3`), and then the corresponding id of the sensor (`dht2`, `dht3`).
+The pins that the sensors are connected to can be seen in fig. 2.

 ```.C++
 void setup() {